Kezia Burrows

-Kezia Burrows is a Welsh actress, known for portraying the role of Dr Cath Llewelyn in the BBC Wales medical drama Crash from 2009 to 2010.
+Kezia Burrows is a Welsh actress, known for playing Dr Cath Llewelyn in the BBC Wales medical drama Crash from 2009 to 2010.

 Life and career

 Born in Neath, she lived in Porthcawl and then Carmarthen but cites being from the seaside Cardigan village New Quay, where both her parents are from.
 Burrows trained at RADA, graduating in 2004.
 She first took roles in various theatre productions.
 She made her first television appearance in ITV1's The Capgras Tide, before starring in the 2009 BBC Wales medical drama Crash as Dr Cath Llewelyn.
 In 2013, Burrows voiced Nilin, the protagonist of the action-adventure video game Remember Me.
 Since her first game she has both voiced and mocapped / performance captured a combined total of over 100 games, amongst them likeness and performance capture for Amanda Ripley in 2014's Alien Isolation, likeness voice and performance capture for Cass Vallance in Star Citizen / Squadron 42.
 Television work includes more recently the remake of The Snow Spider in 2020, Apple Tree Yard & Doctor Foster.